a short and simple trail to be with friends and family to explore the ranges of Himalayas...

 Ghorepani-Poon Hill Trek lies in the Annapurna Region of Nepal.
 This is a short Annapurna Sanctuary trail below an altitude of 3000Meters.

-The entire Annapurna region is a conserved area and falls under Annapurna Conservation Area Project (ACAP).
-Thus, trekking into Ghorepani required ACAP Permits and cost Rs 3000 despite the number of days and area.
+The entire Annapurna region is a conserved area and falls under the Annapurna Conservation Area Project (ACAP).
+Thus, trekking into Ghorepani required ACAP Permits and cost Rs 3000 regardless of the number of days and area.

 Trekkers can continue any part of the Annapurna region with the same single permit.

-TIMS Permits cost USD 10 for group trekkers through the authorized trekking agency in Nepal and USD 20 for solo individual trekkers.
+TIMS Permits cost USD 10 for group trekkers through the authorised trekking agency in Nepal and USD 20 for solo individual trekkers.

 Kumar is one of the Co-founders and Managing directors of Discover Altitude holding 18 years of experience in the tourism sector of Nepal.
 He has trekked to almost all the popular regions of Nepal and is an authorized trekking and tour guide.